vfmd/vfmd-spec/doc/specification.md

             a `>` character, and the [input line sequence] is a [blockquote-processed line sequence]

+            (or)

+         3. The succeeding line matches the [ordered list starter pattern], and the [input line sequence] is a [list-item-processed line sequence]

+            (or)

+         4. The succeeding line matches the [unordered list starter pattern], and the [input line sequence] is a [list-item-processed line sequence]

     If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].